jelohe/dotfiles/README.md

 Just run:
 `./install.sh`.

 *For some reason zsh opens a new promp when installed.
-You will have to <C-c> and exit to finish the installation.*
+You will have to Ctrl+c out of it to finish the installation.*

 #### Enabling system clipboard on vim